 The International Business Program (IBIP) is housed in the College of Agricultural, Consumer and Environmental Sciences and works closely with many of the Title VI Cultural Centers on campus.
 Each year, sophomore, junior, and senior students travel abroad to gain exposure to the economic environment of different countries and learn how these countries impact and are impacted by global markets.

 Working in teams, students specialize in one particular industry of the country they are visiting and compare and contrast the same industry in the US.
 While on the study tour, students travel to a variety of destinations including multinational companies, regulators, farms and local companies.
 Upon returning to campus, students present their research findings in a public presentation.

 Previous Class Experience

-Previous classes have travelled to Brazil, New Zealand, China, and countries in Europe and South America.
+Previous classes have traveled to Croatia, Brazil, New Zealand, China, and countries in Europe and South America.
 While each trip is unique, the emphasis on teaching students about complex business issues remains the same.
 To see what these experiences were like for students we invite you to read blog posts from our students and go through the information booklet for each trip.